johnwcollins/Helix-Navigator/README.md

 This project is a **replication and extension** of the original **Helix Navigator** created by:

 **Abed El Husseini**
-Halıcıoğlu Data Science Institute, UC San Diego

 Original repository:
 [https://github.com/aelhusseini/hdsi_replication_proj_2025](https://github.com/aelhusseini/hdsi_replication_proj_2025)

 All schema, data, and baseline design originate from the original work.
-All memory architecture, workflow enhancements, and evaluation were developed independently for DSC 180A.

 ---